bronson/invoicing/README.md

   - cd into the git repo
   - run the ~/invoices/collect script
-  - copy the resulting JSON file into this folder.

 ### To collect data from email:
   - Just drop .mbox files into the folder.